gulien/orbit/README.md

 It works the same as the `-p` flag from the `generate` command.

-Of course, you may also create a file named `orbit-payload.yml` in the same folder as your configuration file.
+Of course, you may also create a file named `orbit-payload.yml` in the same folder where you're executing Orbit.

 ##### `-d --debug`